gjcooper/VAULT/05_topics/Decision Strategies/Disjunctive Strategy.md

 # Disjunctive Strategy

-Another elimination strategy proposed by [Coombs and Kao (1955)](#coombs55), this strategy complements the conjunctive strategy as the decision maker will eliminate an alternative if all of its attribute values do not meet their respective aspiration level.
+Another elimination strategy proposed by [Coombs and Kao (1955)](#coombs55), this strategy complements the conjunctive strategy as the decision maker will eliminate an alternative if all of its attribute values do not meet their respective [[aspiration level]].

 $$
 \sum_{i=1}^m \mathit{asp}(a_{ij}) = m